The Big Chill (film): Plot

-After Alex Marshall commits suicide, his fellow University of Michigan alumni and close friends attend his funeral at the Tidalholm plantation in Beaufort, South Carolina.
+After Alex Marshall's suicide, his fellow University of Michigan alumni and close friends attend his funeral at the Tidalholm plantation in Beaufort, South Carolina.
 During the visit, everyone stays with Sarah and Harold Cooper.

-The other friends; Sam Weber, a television actor; Meg Jones, once a public defender and now a real estate attorney; Michael Gold, a journalist for People magazine; former talk-radio psychologist Nick Carlton, an impotent Vietnam vet with a drug addiction; and Karen Bowen, an unfulfilled writer unhappily married to Richard, a conservative advertising executive.
-Also present is Chloe, Alex's younger girlfriend of four months.
+His other friends include Sam Weber, a television actor; Meg Jones, once a public defender and now a real-estate attorney; Michael Gold, a journalist for People magazine; former talk-radio psychologist Nick Carlton, now an impotent Vietnam vet with a drug addiction; and Karen Bowen, an unfulfilled writer unhappily married to Richard, a conservative advertising executive.
+Also present is Chloe, Alex's girlfriend of four months who is much younger than Alex and had been living with him in Sarah and Harold's basement.

 While out jogging early the next morning, Harold, violating SEC rules, tells Nick that a large corporation is about to buy his small company, which will make him rich and triple the value of the stock.
 He told Alex, making it possible for him to buy property in the area.

 Harold suggests Nick use the tip to get into a new line of work.
 During their conversation, it is revealed that Sarah and Alex had a brief affair five years earlier, which all the friends knew about.
-Nick comforts Harold by saying she did not marry Alex.
+Nick comforts Harold by reminding him she did not marry Alex.
 Harold, Sarah, and Alex moved past it, but Sarah tells Karen her friendship with Alex was harmed by the affair.

 Richard goes home the next day, but Karen stays.
 Harold, Nick, Michael, and Chloe drive out to see the old house that Chloe and Alex were renovating.
 Meanwhile, Meg tells Sarah she is fed up with failed relationships and intends to have a child on her own.
 Believing she is ovulating, she plans to ask Sam to be the father of her child.
-(She approaches Nick first, thus becoming the last to know about his impotency.)
+(She approaches Nick first, only to discover she's the last to know about his impotency.)

 Michael, who continually flirts with Chloe, needs investors for a New York nightclub.
-At dinner, Sarah becomes tearful and wonders if their fervent '60s idealism was "just fashion."
+At dinner, Sarah becomes tearful and wonders if their fervent '60s idealism was "just fashion".
 Later that night, Meg approaches Sam, but he declines, feeling fatherhood is too great a responsibility as he already has an estranged child.
 Nick shares his drugs, with varying effects.